cvuabhinav/Amusement-Park-game/README.md

 ## Technology (VR and real‑time computation)

-Technology was used to built the software stack, suing javascript to model the physics and HTML for the web interface.
-It was also used through the intergation of VR frameworks with real-time physics calculations.
+Technology was used to built the software stack, using javascript to model the physics and HTML for the web interface.
+It was also used through the integration of VR frameworks with real-time physics calculations.

 Technology is represented through the use of **VR frameworks and real‑time rendering**.
 The project continuously updates physics calculations and synchronizes them with the VR camera so that visual motion matches physical motion.